 Home to the most beautiful golden sand beaches in Michigan, Holland State Park is the ideal place for a beach day adventure.
-Located just four miles west of the city of Halland, Michigan, the park spreads over 142 acres of rolling dunes, sandy beaches, and two lakes; Lake Macatawa and Lake Michigan.
-The wide expanses of space, breathtaking views of the lake and the iconic Holland Harbor Light make this the ideal destination for your next RV adventure.
-The state park also offers much in terms of facilities and entertainment with two modern campgrounds, a playground for the kids, restrooms, changing areas, concession stands, an area for boat launches, a fish cleaning station and much more.
+Located just four miles west of the city of Holland, Michigan, the park spans over 142 acres of rolling dunes, sandy beaches, and two lakes: Lake Macatawa and Lake Michigan.
+The wide expanses of space, breathtaking views of the lakes, and the iconic Holland Harbor Light make this the ideal destination for your next RV adventure.
+The state park also offers much in terms of facilities and entertainment with two modern campgrounds, a playground for the kids, restrooms, changing areas, concession stands, an area for boat launches, a fish cleaning station, and much more.

 The glorious sunsets, warm sunshine, and refreshing winds offer the most tranquil of experiences both on land and in the water.
-Spend the day relaxing on the beach or take part in the numerous water and land-based activities the park has to offer.
-Holland State Park is great for families, friends, seniors and children alike and a great way to enjoy the day away from the buzz of city life.
-With 365 days of pleasant weather, this state park is open all year round but is most busy during summers.
+Spend the day relaxing on the beach, or take part in the numerous water and land-based activities the park has to offer.
+Holland State Park is great for families, friends, seniors, and children alike and a great way to enjoy the day away from the buzz of city life.
+With 365 days of pleasant weather, this state park is open all year round but is at its busiest during the summer months.

-Holland State Park is a must see for anyone visiting or living in Michigan who has a love for the outdoors.
-RV enthusiasts can spend their weekends sunbathing, fishing, going on long walks or simply relaxing.
-All while soaking up the magnificent views of boats sailing across the channel and, of course, the Big Red Lighthouse.
+Holland State Park is a must-see for anyone visiting or living in Michigan who has a love for the outdoors.
+RV enthusiasts camp in luxuriously large campsites, some with full hookups.
+After camp is set up, guests can spend their weekends sunbathing, fishing, going on long walks, or simply relaxing, all while soaking up the magnificent views of boats sailing across the channel and, of course, the Big Red Lighthouse.

 RV Rentals in Holland State Park